manishsingh10895/brick_breaker/Readme.md

 * Compile Smart Contracts in token/contracts (yarn compile contracts)
 * deploy or local ganache
     > `cd token && node deploy -network local`

+### Post Deploy
+Server will automatically work with the newly created contract, you need to copy  and replace **abi** and **address** from migrations.json to src/game-components/config.ts

 #### How to run